-The 93rd annual Oscars are set for tonight, Sunday, April 25.
-The Academy Awards were delayed from the usual February debut because of the pandemic, but that’s meant more movies than ever are eligible for Oscars.
-Let’s look at how to watch the 2021 Oscars on iPhone, Apple TV, the web, and more.
+The 94th annual Oscars are set for today, Sunday, March 27.
+Let’s look at how to watch the 2022 Oscars on iPhone, Apple TV, the web, and more.

 How to watch the Oscars on iPhone, iPad, Mac, Apple TV, web